collinag/Movie-Rating-Recommendation-Prediction/README.md

 # Model Building
 The first model created will be a matrix factorization model.
-This model is created by reading in data and splitting it between 80% training data and 20% testing data.
-Next, the training data is used to create a large sparse matrix by transforming the raw data to a
-COO matrix to a CSR matrix and finally to a dense matrix.
-We then perform the matrix factorization and multiply the two matrices together, which gives us our prediction matrix.
+The training data is used to create a large sparse matrix by transforming the raw data to a COO matrix to a CSR matrix and finally to a dense matrix.
+I then performed the matrix factorization and multiplied the two matrices together, which gives the prediction matrix.
 Next, I read-in our test data and transform it into a sparse matrix as well.
 I have chosen the number of latent features (k) to be 2.
 Now using the test sparse matrix, the model can be predicted on the testing data to